 - Texting limits: You only get 100 SMS on the Starter plan, 500 SMS on the Professional plan, and 1,000 SMS on the Ultimate plan.
 Exceeding this limit comes with a per-text rate ranging from $0.01 to $0.94 per outbound SMS.

 - Call forwarding charges: CallHippo users get charged twice for forwarded calls.
 First, you have to pay incoming call charges for your CallHippo number since the call rings there first.
 Then you have to pay outgoing call charges since your CallHippo number is technically sending an ‘outbound’ call to another number.
-Assuming you’re using a local US number and forwarding to another local US number, that’s an inbound charge of $0.020 per minute and an outbound price of $0.018 per minute (this could be higher if you’re located in Alaska or Hawaii).
+Assuming you’re using a local US number and forwarding to another local US number, that’s an inbound charge of $0.020 per minute and an outbound price of $0.018 per minute.
+Keep in mind, this cost could be higher if you’re located in Alaska or Hawaii.

 - Call transcription: You’d think call transcription would be a basic feature — but with CallHippo, this costs extra.
 Call transcription is only available as an AI add-on, which starts at $10 per user per month.

-- Carrier registration fees: CallHippo charges $15 per month for every standard SMS use case, while higher call volumes cost a one-time fee of $45.
-T-Mobile charges an additional $55 one-time fee per campaign.
+- Carrier registration fees: CallHippo charges between $3 and $10 per month, depending on use case.
+You’ll also need to pay a one-time fee of $15.
 If you want SMS services in the US and Canada, be prepared to pay an additional $3 per user per month.

 - International calling: The cost of reaching an international country with CallHippo depends on your location and number type.
 Their rates vary dramatically depending on the number you purchase — and as you can see, their fee spreadsheet makes things even more confusing.